ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

     application/alto-propmap+json

-Specifically, the defining resource of ephemeral ANEs is the Property Map part of the multipart response.
-The defining resource of persistent ANEs is the Property Map on which standalone queries for properties of persistent ANEs are made.
+Specifically, for ephemeral ANEs that appear in a Path Vector response, their entity domain names MUST be ".ane" and the defining resource of these ANEs is the Property Map part of the multipart response.
+Meanwhile, for persistent ANEs whose entity domain name has the format of "PROPMAP.ane" where PROPMAP is the name of a Property Map resource, PROPMAP is the defining resource of these ANEs.

+For example, the defining resource of ".ane:NET1" is the Property Map part that contains this identifier, i.e., the ANE entity ".ane:NET1" is self-defined.
+The defining resource of "dc-props.ane:DC1" is the Property Map with the resource ID "dc-props".

 ## ANE Property Name {#ane-prop-name-spec}